victorgoya/daily/README.md

 ## Configuration

-You will need to fill up all this variables in `.env` file:
+You will need to fill up all this variables in a `.env` file:

 ```
 DATABASE_URL=postgres:///AAA